 Every person is going to define “large purchases” differently.
 My wife and I consult each other before either of us spend more than $100.
 Your limit can be higher or lower than ours.

-As you can see, there are many practical ways to save money today.
+As you can see, there are many frugal living tips to save money today.
 Most of these ideas only require a few simple changes.
 Once you start seeing the benefits of spending less, challenge yourself to pursue more of these ideas.